 The term tephra defines all pieces of all fragments of rock ejected into the air by an erupting volcano.
 Most tephra falls back onto the slopes of the volcano, enlarging it.
-But, billions of smaller and lighter pieces less than 2 mm diameter (half an inch), termed ash, are carried by winds for thousands of miles.
+But, billions of smaller and lighter pieces less than 2 mm diameter (less than one tenth of an inch), termed ash, are carried by winds for thousands of miles.

 Falling ash, even in low concentrations, can disrupt human activities hundreds of miles downwind, and drifting clouds of fine ash can endanger jet aircraft thousands of miles away.
 Aircraft that fly in the dense network of aviation routes across the Cascade Range carry nearly 200,000 people daily over Cascade airspace—an amount equivalent to the population of the City of Spokane, Washington.
 When it has settled on and near the ground, volcanic ash threatens the health of people and livestock, damages electronics and machinery, and interrupts power generation, water and transportation systems, and telecommunications.